Yann39/self-hosted/README.md

 By default, WireGuard sets an MTU value of `1450`, which may not be optimal for your connection.

 Most of **Ethernet** connections have an MTU of `1500`.
-You can confirm this on your network by running the `ping` command with right parameters :
+You can confirm this on your network by running the `ping` command with the right parameters :

 ```console
 ping www.google.com -f -l 1472
 ping www.google.com -f -l 1473
 ```

-If the MTU is too high, it will tell you that the packet needs to be fragmented.
-Indeed, packets larger than the connection’s MTU size cannot be transmitted and will be fragmented into smaller packets.
+If the MTU is too high, it will tell you that the packet needs to be fragmented (packets larger than the connection’s MTU size cannot be transmitted and will be fragmented into smaller packets), else ping will answer normally.

 `1472` will work and `1473` will warn about fragmented packets, this is because the **IPv4 header** is `20` bytes and the **ICMP header** is `8` bytes (so `1472 + 20 + 8 = 1500`).

-But when going through WireGuard, it also sets `32` additional bytes, which will result in a `60` bytes header, exceeding the value of `1500` (`1510`).
+But when going through WireGuard, it also sets additional bytes, which will result in a `60` bytes header, exceeding the value of `1500` (`1450 + 60 = 1510`).

-So, the worst case (IPv6, which has a 40 bytes header) ends up being `1500-(40+8+4+4+8+16)` = `1420`.
+The worst case (**IPv6**, which has a `40` bytes header compared to `20` bytes of IPv4) ends up being for WireGuard `1500 - 80` = `1420`.
-However, if you know that you're going to be using IPv4 exclusively, then you could get away with `1440`.
+However, if you know that you're going to be using IPv4 exclusively, then you could go with `1440`.

 So just set that value as the MTU for the WireGuard server and peer.